Andrew Vaughn Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 4.48 team ERA that ranks 19th across all league pitching staffs.
+- The Blue Jays' 4.37 team ERA ranks 16th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (30 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs given up (30 total, 1.3 per game).

-- Bassitt makes the start for the Blue Jays, his fifth of the season.
-He is 2-2 with a 5.40 ERA and 17 strikeouts in 21 2/3 innings pitched.
+- Berrios makes the start for the Blue Jays, his fifth of the season.
+He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- The righty's most recent time out came on Wednesday against the Houston Astros, when he threw 6 1/3 scoreless innings while allowing three hits.
+- In his last time out on Thursday, the righty threw seven innings against the Houston Astros, giving up two earned runs while surrendering three hits.

-- The 34-year-old has put together a 5.40 ERA and 7.1 strikeouts per nine innings across four games this season, while giving up a batting average of .235 to opposing hitters.
+- The 28-year-old has a 6.23 ERA and 8.7 strikeouts per nine innings across four games this season, while giving up a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.